![]() |

 Bio

 Before UMich, I received my bachelor's degree in Computer Science from Harvard University, where I worked with James Mickens.
-When I'm not coding, I enjoy playing and watching soccer, skiing, traveling, and speaking foreign languages like French and Spanish.
+When I'm not coding, I enjoy playing and watching soccer, skiing, playing music, traveling, and speaking foreign languages like French and Spanish.

 News